etanvi/VIRGINIA-CLIMATE-CENTER-INDICATOR-DASHBOARD/README.md

    - Execute the notebook cells to perform the heat and cold wave analysis.
    - The script identifies heat and cold wave events and calculates their characteristics.
    - The results will be saved in a CSV file, typically in the same folder.
+   - Alternatively, you can also approach this analysis using the other heatwave and cold wave data calulation python file.
+   - You can create the data again using this python script.

 4. **Data Visualization with Tableau**:
+   - Open the tableau workbook file provided and connect the data sources respectively, make sure the data filenames match for the dashboard to work accurately.
    - Use Tableau to open the CSV file generated from the previous step.
-   - Create visualizations as per your requirements.
+   - Manipulate visualizations as per your requirements.

 ## Project Outputs
 The project outputs include: